wrightben/codeeval/Array Absurdity - RapLeaf (PHP).md

 ---
 ### About My Solution

-[The Art of the Infinite: The Pleasures of Mathematics](https://www.amazon.com/Art-Infinite-Pleasures-Mathematics/dp/1608198693) shows an easy way to sum a sequence beginning when no digits are repeated.
+[The Art of the Infinite: The Pleasures of Mathematics](https://www.amazon.com/Art-Infinite-Pleasures-Mathematics/dp/1608198693) shows an easy way to sum a sequence when no digits are repeated.
 Here are some examples:

 0 + 1 + 2 + 3 = **6** &nbsp;&nbsp;is the same as&nbsp;&nbsp; *( 3 x (3 + 1) ) / 2* = **6**<br />
 0 + 1 + 2 + 3 + 4 = **10** &nbsp;&nbsp;is the same as&nbsp;&nbsp; *( 4 x (4 + 1) ) / 2* = **10**<br />